r-cha/r-cha/src/content/blog/adopting-chezmoi.md

 ## Conditions

-I don't ask for much here:
+I didn't ask for much here:
 - Keep my dotfiles usable with or without the tool
 - Make it easy to update from one machine and pull updates to another
 - Account for slight machine-to-machine variation (e.g. work vs personal)